People's Mojahedin Organization of Iran: Schism (1970–1978)

 By August 1971, the MEK's Central Committee included Reza Rezai, Kazem Zolanvar, and Brahram Aram.
+Arrests and executions carried out by the Shah Mohammad Reza Pahlavi's security services between 1971 and 1972, compounded by internal factional infighting, shattered the organisation.

+During the 1970s, the MEK opposed the Shah and SAVAK, whom they described as "anti-patriotic, anti-Islamic, and collaborative with Imperialist and anti-popular oppressors".

-1971-1972 arrests and executions by the Shah's security services, also infighting within the organization "practically shattered the organization".
-During August–September 1971, SAVAK managed to strike arrested and executed many members of MEK including its co-founders.
+Between August and September 1971, SAVAK arrested and executed many MEK members including its co-founders.
 Some surviving members restructured the group by replacing the central cadre with a three-man central committee.
-Each of the three central committee members led a separate branch of the organization.
-Two of the original central committee members were replaced in 1972 and 1973, and the replacing members were in charge of leading the organization until the internal purge of 1975.
+Each of the three central committee members led a separate branch of the organisation.
+Two of the original central committee members were replaced in 1972 and 1973, and the replacing members were in charge of leading the organisation until the internal purge of 1975.

 By 1973, MEK members that declared themselves Marxist–Leninist launched an "internal ideological struggle", and by 1975 two opposing MEK factions had formed, one being Muslim and the other Marxist.
 The Marxist offshoot asserted that "they had reached the conclusion that Marxism, not Islam, was the true revolutionary philosophy".
 Members who did not convert to Marxism were expelled or reported to SAVAK.

-This led to two rival Mojahedin, each with its own publication, its own organization, and its own activities.
+This led to two rival Mojahedin, each with its own publication, its own organisation, and its own activities.
 The Marxist offshoot was initially known as the Mojahedin M.L.
 (Marxist–Leninist).
 A few months before the Iranian Revolution, the majority of the Marxist Mojahedin renamed themselves Peykar (Organization of Struggle for the Emancipation of the Working Class) in 1978.
-From 1973 to 1979, the Muslim MEK including Massoud Rajavi were mainly in prisons.
+From 1973 to 1979, the Muslim MEK including Massoud Rajavi were mainly in prison.